eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_rigid_bodies/README.md

 The transform of the joint node from the first parent `motion` (or the simulation's fixed reference frame, if no such `motion` exists) defines the constraint space in that body.
 Similarly, the transform from the `connectedNode` to the first ancestor `motion` (or fixed frame) defines the constraint space within that body.
 If a joint were to eliminate all degrees of freedom, the physics simulation should attempt to move the `motion` nodes such that the transforms of the constrained child nodes (i.e. the `joint` node and the node at index `connectedNode`) become aligned with each other in world space.

-The top level array of `physicsJointLimits` objects is provided by adding the `MSFT_rigid_bodies` extension to any root `glTF` object and contains an array of joints.
+The top level array of `physicsJointLimits` objects is provided by adding the `KHR_rigid_bodies` extension to any root `glTF` object and contains an array of joints.
 Joints must contain one of more `constraint` objects.
 Each of these constraints removes some of the relative movement permitted between the two connected nodes.
 Each constraint should be one of the following: